huynh-fr/AzureCustomVision/README.md

 [HoloToolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases/tag/2017.4.3.0) and [TextMesh Pro](https://assetstore.unity.com/packages/essentials/beta-projects/textmesh-pro-84126) assets seem to have too many sub-folders, so you will need to import them.
 Delete in the HoloToolkit folder the files that are doubled in the project.
 Build the scene "CustomVisionScene" into a C# project (UWP app | Hololens) and open it in Visual Studio as shown in the tutorial [Chapter 13](https://docs.microsoft.com/en-us/windows/mixed-reality/mr-azure-310#chapter-13---build-the-uwp-solution-and-sideload-your-application).
 Run the App from VS (Release | x86 | Device or Remote).
 If there is a bug, just try to run a 2nd time the App.
+For the first time, you will be asked the Hololens PIN.
+With your Hololens : Menu > Settings > Updates & Security > For developers > Pair